POST /api/v1/signup is live right nowPhone calls as an MCP tool

 What it does

-A REST API is built for apps.
-A phone call needs more than a request/response — it needs permissions (who is this agent allowed to call, and about what), state (is the call still ringing, did it fail, was a human handed off), logs (what was said, was it recorded), and approval (should a human confirm before the agent dials).
+Most agent frameworks can browse, read files, and call APIs.
+They can't pick up a phone — and a phone call needs more than a REST request/response cycle gives you for free.
+It needs permissions (who is this agent allowed to call, and about what), state (is the call still ringing, did it fail, was a human handed off), logs (what was said, was it recorded), and approval (should a human confirm before the agent dials).
 That shape — permissioned, stateful, logged, approvable — is exactly what MCP tools are for.
-CallMCP is built on that primitive instead of bolting call state onto a generic API client.
+CallMCP is built on that primitive: it exposes calling, texting, and phone-number management as MCP tools, so an agent can dial a lead, leave a voicemail, confirm an appointment, or escalate to a human — the same way it already calls any other tool.

 An agent placing an outbound call looks like any other MCP tool call: